Zack-Tsang/Algorithm2021/README.md

 # Algorithm2021

-This repository is used for save some details when I'm taking the *Algorithm Class* lectured by Jian Zhang.
+This repository is used for saving some details when I'm taking the *Algorithm Class* lectured by Jian Zhang.